stvnrs/generator-armed/README.md

 # Armed

-Armed is [yeoman](https://yeoman.io/) generator that simplifies the development of ARM templates using a code first compositional approach.
-It will produce a solution consists of a number of ARM template fragments which are merged together without the need for pre-processing or transformation which maintains compatibility with the [Azure Resource Manager (ARM) Tools for Visual Studio Code (Preview)](https://marketplace.visualstudio.com/items?itemName=msazurermtools.azurerm-vscode-tools) from Microsoft.
+Armed is a [yeoman](https://yeoman.io/) generator that simplifies the development of ARM templates using a code-first compositional approach.
+It produces a solution consisting of a number of ARM template fragments which are merged together without the need for pre-processing or transformation.
+This maintains editing compatibility with the [Azure Resource Manager (ARM) Tools for Visual Studio Code (Preview)](https://marketplace.visualstudio.com/items?itemName=msazurermtools.azurerm-vscode-tools) Visual Studio Code extension from Microsoft.

 ## Quick Start